Surly Cross-Check Trail Bike

 December 23, 2012 – Finishing Up

-Today, I swapped out the rear wheel with the Alfine hub to the new bike.
+Today, I swapped out the rear wheel from the Jamis with the Alfine hub to the new bike.
 Then I installed a Wippermann Connex chain.
 These are super-rugged and smooth German chains for fixies and internally geared bikes.
 All that’s left to do is to connect the shifter to the rear hub, make a few adjustments, and it will be ready to ride on New Years Day.

 Note how perfectly the old Blackburn rack fits without any modification, and how tight the rear wheel clearance is with fenders on this frame.
 Total weight as shown is 26 pounds – not bad for a tall heavy-duty steel frame with an internally-geared hub.
 Crank center is 11-1/4″; standover is 34″.